Trustees’ Week In Sefton

 • Have an unspent conviction for certain offences (including any that involve dishonesty or deception)

-• Being on the sex offenders’ register
+• Are on the sex offenders’ register